MariusZerni/moving-to-mars/README.md

 ## Updating the score
-Because it is a game, we need to keep score and to know who's won.
-For that I have a function to update the score and let the user know if he won.
+Since it is a game, we need to keep score and to know who wins.
+For that, I created a function to update the score and let the user know if he won.

 ```js
 function updateScore(scoreSelector, score) {